A mature oilfield with multiple challenges

 A demanding environment

-In the summer months, temperatures rise to over 50°C and, in the winter flash flooding can make sites inaccessible.
+In the summer months, temperatures rise over 50 degrees and in the winter flash flooding can make sites inaccessible.
 Throughout the year, high winds can prevent rigs from drilling while sandstorms can bring operations to a halt.

-These are conditions that staff members regularly endure, but these difficulties are also compounded by a legacy of environmental damage as well as war and conflict – with the land strewn with hundreds of thousands of unexploded ordnance (UXO).
-More information about how Rumaila is working to clean the environment of past legacy issue and UXO can be found on this page
+These are conditions that staff members regularly endure, but these difficulties are also compounded by a legacy of environmental damage as well as war and conflict – with the land strewn with thousands of unexploded ordnance (UXO).
+Find out more about how Rumaila is working to clean the environment of past legacy issues and UXO on this page.